 You’ve probably seen this beach on Instagram before, but from the view point at the top of the cliffs.
 The best way to access that view point is if you’re staying on Zakynthos – if you’re visiting on a day cruise, you’ll only have access to the beach.
 But what a beach it is – with white pebbly sand and iridescent aqua water, it’s one of the most spectacular beaches I’ve ever set foot on.

 If you want to shoot the shipwreck in full sun, make sure you visit the beach in the afternoon.
-We took these shots between 10am-11:30am and as you can see in the full shot of the shipwreck that I took from the boat as we were leaving, the sun had only just started to illuminate the rusty wreck.
+We took these shots between 10am-11:30am in June and as you can see in the full shot of the shipwreck that I took from the boat as we were leaving, the sun had only just started to illuminate the rusty wreck.

 Despite the crowds, the beach and its shipwreck are still an incredible sight to see from the sand and sea – a totally different experience to seeing it from above.
 If you’re island hopping around the Ionian Islands in Greece, make sure you put this incredible shipwreck on your itinerary.

 HOW TO GET TO NAVAGIO (SHIPWRECK) BEACH: